xclydx12x/WebViewsignedapk/README.md

 # WebViewsignedapk
-The Unofficial release of the WebView Browser
+The Official release of the WebView Browser

 >>The WebView Browser is made by Melvin Jones Gallano Repol Copyright © 2020 DROID MJ